-Click + (W) in the widget bar and select the Google Maps widget to add interactive maps to your page.
+Click + (W) in the left dock and select the Google Maps widget to add interactive maps to your page.
 You must have a Google Maps API key to use this widget.

-Once you have your Google Maps API key, paste it in the corresponding field and click Apply—this will make the map visible and allow you to access settings.
+Once you have your Google Maps API key, paste it into the corresponding field and click Apply—this will make the map visible and allow you to access settings.

 Here you can change or remove the API key.
 You can also specify the type of map you want to display:

 - Directions.
 You can specify a route for driving, bicycling, or walking.

 - Custom Map.
 Use the Map wizard to build a custom map.
 Once ready, make sure to copy the generated JSON code and paste it within the settings panel.

 Turn off the Controls switch to hide the map controls from visitors.
 Disable the ‘Zoom to Scroll’ option if you don’t want your map to zoom in/out when scrolling over it.